-The term 'FICO Score' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'FICO Score' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 FICO Score refers to the overwhelmingly most popular and heavily utilized credit score in the United States.
 The company which created, owns, and manages it to this day is Fair Isaac Corporation.
 Financial institutions that loan out money employ this FICO score for an individual to assess any credit risk and decide whether or not they will offer the person credit.
 Sometimes they also consider specific information on the credit report of the borrower, but this is increasingly uncommon.

 The reason for this is that the FICO score contemplates a well-rounded set of risk parameters for the would-be borrowers.
 These five areas it considers and draws upon to issue a credit score for credit worthiness include the individual’s payment history, present amount of debts, types of credit utilized, amount of credit history, and new credit inquiries and issued accounts.

 Ninety percent of financial institutions in the United States that offer loans rely on the FICO score for assessing the creditworthiness of an individual.
 These scores vary from as low as 300 to as high as 850.
 Generally speaking, scores over 650 represent desirable credit history.
 Individuals who boast less than 620 conversely typically find it hard to get decent financing offers approved at reasonable interest rates.
 Financial institutions claim that they also consider various other details besides FICO scores.
 These include history of time at a job, applicant’s income, and the kind of credit they are seeking.

 It is interesting and illuminating to understand how the three main credit bureaus calculate this FICO Score.
 Fair Isaac Corporation has its proprietary model in which they weigh all categories differently for every individual.
 This makes it more difficult to say with certainty what percentages in each of the five categories they consider.